Catenscia/MxOps/docs/source/examples/piggy_bank.md

 When we deploy the `piggy-bank` contract, we need to supply two arguments: the token identifier of the token that will be accepted by the contract and the address of the token issuer.

 We could supply theses values by hand but that would be a huge waste of time and very prone to errors.
-Instead we can use the {doc}`../user_documentation/values` system of `MxOps`:
+Instead we can use the {doc}`../user_documentation/values` system of MxOps:

 We can access the address of the `esdt-minter` contract we just deployed by using its id: `%abc-esdt-minter.address`.
 As we also save the token identifier, we can access it too: `%abc-esdt-minter.EsdtIdentifier`.